 Avenue Women’s Center is a limited medical clinic providing information regarding all pregnancy options, including abortion.
 If you are considering having an abortion and wondering about how soon you can have sex afterwards, contact us for a free consultation.
 Our expert staff will provide you with information on abortion options and potential risks.
-Contact us for an appointment at one of our five locations in Elmhurst, Glen Ellyn / Lombard, Naperville, West Chicago, or Wood Dale, Illinois.
+Contact us for an appointment at one of our six locations in Darien, Elmhurst, Glen Ellyn / Lombard, Naperville, West Chicago, or Wood Dale, Illinois.

 When Is it Safe to Have Sex Following an Abortion?